rubymonsters/testing-for-beginners/source/05-rspec/04-advanced.md

 significantly.

 The first version ("basic style") of our tests had 715 characters on 29 lines.
 This new version has 474 characters on 23 lines.
-That's a massive reduction, and allows us to focus much more on the relevant differences.
+That's a massive reduction (~30% less characters to type and read), and allows us to focus much more on the relevant differences.

-However, it also requires for us to learn these RSpec features, and get familiar with how to implement such tests properly.
+However, it also requires for us to learn these RSpec features, and get familiar with how to implement and understand such tests properly.